Check if we can include "Share" font in TYPO3 CMS

 Now I leave it to the licensing team to give me the information if we can include these embedded fonts in TYPO3 CMS (GPLv2) or not, or if we need anything else in the text.
 We will probably also need this text in english.

-#11 Updated by Jo Hasenau almost 6 years ago
+#11 Updated by Jo Hasenau over 6 years ago

 The exception should be enough since it covers anything the GPL covers as well.
 He does not restrict the execpetion to the "Software/System" in it's current state, so anything called "derived work" (as the GPL says) based on that current state would be granted the same exception.
 But of course the exception has to be part of any license of any derived work and no one will be allowed to remove it in later versions.